Frederick Worlock: Career

 From 1938 to 1966, Worlock appeared as a supporting actor in films including Man Hunt, Dr. Jekyll and Mr. Hyde, How Green Was My Valley, The Imperfect Lady, Singapore, The Lone Wolf in London, Love from a Stranger, Ruthless, Joan of Arc, Spartacus, One Hundred and One Dalmatians (voice-over), The Sword in the Stone (Uncredited voice over), and Spinout.
 He appeared in a number of the Sherlock Holmes films starring Basil Rathbone in the 1940s, also portraying Inspector Lestrade opposite Rathbone in The New Adventures of Sherlock Holmes.
 Worlock often portrayed "professorial roles, some benign, some villainous".

 Personal life

-In 1924, he married actress Elsie Ferguson, with whom he had appeared in The Moon-Flower on Broadway.
+On 5 May 1924, in Great Neck, Long Island, he married actress Elsie Ferguson, with whom he had appeared in The Moon-Flower on Broadway.
 The marriage ended in divorce in 1930.

 Worlock died from cerebral ischemia in 1973, at the age of 86.
 He was buried in Valhalla Memorial Park Cemetery.